-Nothing says summer more than my cherry pie recipe!
-There’s something so comforting about the whole affair of a homemade pie.
-In fact, it’s a pastime that is close to my heart, as baking pies was my first job in high-school.
+In fact, it's a pastime that is close to my heart, as baking pies was my first job in high school.
 The experience ignited a lifelong passion for baking that has never quit.
 You can read more about that experience in a blog post I wrote for the Inspired Home Website.

 So if you've ever been intimated by a homemade pie with a lattice top, don't be!
 Below you can watch my step-by-step tutorial to see just how easy it can really be.